-Furthermore, for many organizations, Sales and Production work as two independent business units that share information via e-mail messages and spreadsheets.
+Furthermore, for many organizations, sales and production work as two independent business units that share information via e-mail messages and spreadsheets is challenging.
 The communication gap and operational lag caused by this method of “collaboration” does not support the need for highly inter-related sales forecasting and production planning and makes it even harder to create a reliable schedule.
 Many companies have found that spreadsheets are not able to keep up with the constant flux in demand and are wrought with errors, leading to the creation of a production schedule that garners little trust from users and does not properly support business needs.
-The Production Planning application developed by Akili on the Anaplan platform provides a cloud-based tool that uses real-time data and connected planning experience to provide a solution to common production planning challenges.
+The production planning application developed by Akili on the Anaplan platform provides a cloud-based tool that uses real-time data and connected planning experience to provide a solution to common production planning challenges.

 Organizations can perform true modeling and scenario planning by leveraging Anaplan’s capability to create and recommend production schedules by analyzing resource availability and capacity and demand.
 Anaplan arrives at a different “best fit” according to resource availability, including displaying an “overcapacity” error if demand exceeds capacity.

 The model also provides the added flexibility of integrating subsequent processes, gaining full visibility to the supply chain.
-For example, the Packing Schedule and Warehouse Labor & Inventory (not detailed here) schedules are always synchronized with changes made by the Production Planner.
+For example, the packing schedule and warehouse labor and inventory (not detailed here) schedules are always synchronized with changes made by the production planner.

 The Anaplan model developed for ACME & Co. has three main components: